-Here you will find Charlevoix's South Pier Lighthouse as well as a myriad of family must haves: playground, snack shack, restrooms, lifeguards, pavilion and much more.
+Here you will find Charlevoix's South Pier Lighthouse, as well as a myriad of family, must haves: playground, snack shack, restrooms, trails, stand up paddle board rentals, picnic pavilion and much more.

 Fisherman's Island State Park